A friendly guide for curious explorers

 tap a land β†’ Americas Europe Africa Mid-East India East Asia Oceania

-Origins and dates here are rough and friendly β€” real history is wonderfully tangled, and beliefs blended and travelled far more than any map can show.
+Origins and dates here are rough and friendly β€” real history is wonderfully tangled, and beliefs blended and travelled far more than any small map can show.

 Try it β€” the hand of time